RiverMatsumoto/ICSpark-Mentor-Project/README.md

 This I have already written some of the functions that we will call when the buttons are pressed.
 All we need is a way to move to the left and right of the array to display a different animal, and connect the "Play Animal Noise" button to the MakeSound function on the current animal being displayed.

-You can write the code starting anywhere in the javascript file.
+**You can write the code starting anywhere after where the animal objects are created**

 1. Get a reference to the "move-left" button
    1. `let moveLeftButton = document.getElementById("move-left");`